What is a Comptroller in Accounting?

-Because you are so high in your organization, you are given responsibility for preparing reports that the government requires every year.
-As you complete this work, you also make sure that all financial details are in compliance with government regulations.
+Because you are so high in your organization, you are given responsibility for the development of reports that the government requires be filed every year.
+As you complete this work, you also make sure that all financial details are in compliance with national government regulations.
 You’ll also be responsible for the company’s internal guidelines and legal requirements.
 This is a major responsibility.

-As a comptroller, you may be tasked with creating the financial procedures of your organization.
-This means you’ll take a major role in writing financial policy.
-As the comptroller of a private company, you’ll be constantly studying generally accepted accounting principles and keeping up with changes.
-Your work isn’t done—you’ll also have to stay familiar with Securities and Exchange (SEC) reporting and International Financial Reporting Standards (IFRS) as well.
-If you’re the comptroller of a government agency, you’ll have to stay familiar and current with Government Auditing Standards (GAS).
+You may also be tasked with creating the financial procedures of your organization.
+This means you’ll take a major role in writing financial policy, which means you'll need to be constantly studying generally accepted accounting principles and keeping up with changes.
+You’ll also have to stay familiar with Securities and Exchange (SEC) reporting and International Financial Reporting Standards (IFRS) as well.
+If you’re working in a government agency, you’ll have to stay familiar and current with Government Auditing Standards (GAS).

 In a small company, you’ll do everything from bookkeeping all the way up to the highest level of financial work.
-You may invoice customers; process payroll; manage cash flow; reconcile bank statements; and oversee risk management details, which would fall under the Chief Financial Officer’s responsibilities.
+You may invoice customers, process payroll, manage cash flow, reconcile bank statements, and oversee risk management details.

-If you work in a larger organization, you’ll be responsible for those in-between tasks, working as an accounting manager keeping up with accounting records and making sure that all accounting work complies with accounting standards.
+If you work in a larger organization, you’ll be responsible for those in-between tasks including working as an accounting manager keeping up with accounting records and making sure that all accounting work complies with accounting standards.
 You may work as a Chief Financial Officer (CFO).

 Possible Job Titles